daria-kotova/master_project/research/research-progress.md

 _What I want to explore_

-How people can interact with their surroundings through drawing
+How people can interact with their surroundings through drawing.

 _How I am going to do it_

-- Solutions to “I do not know what to draw” problem (prompts, - cues?)
+- Solutions to “I do not know what to draw” problem (prompts, cues?)
 - Ways to draw in the space (movements, voice, digital brushes)
 - Motivations
 - Community aspect (collaboration, sharing)